 Reproduced with permission.
-Original article published here:
+Original article published on LinkedIn

 It seems Australian medical authorities have not learnt from the harsh opioid prescribing guidelines in America, which have harmed untold numbers of chronic pain patients amidst the “opioid hysteria” sweeping the Western world.

-During the COVID-19 pandemic these changes have been even more damaging to responsible chronic pain patients, the vast majority of whom do not abuse their medications.
+During the COVID-19 pandemic, these changes have been even more damaging to responsible chronic pain patients, the vast majority of whom do not abuse their medications.
 Very few chronic pain patients, who have NO prior history of substance abuse disorder, will ever become addicted to their opioid pain medications [less than 1% in fact].

-Yet our Federal health & medical authorities are hellbent on reducing or preventing access to legal prescriptions of much needed pain-relieving medications, when the problem [particularly in America] is largely due to illicit or street drugs such as fentanyl or heroin etc. Cracking down on the availability of legally obtained prescription opioid drugs, or reducing packaging sizes is not going to halt the black market scourge.
+Yet our Federal health & medical authorities are hellbent on reducing or preventing access to legal prescriptions of much-needed pain-relieving medications when the problem [particularly in America] is largely due to illicit or street drugs such as fentanyl or heroin etc. Cracking down on the availability of legally obtained prescription opioid drugs, or reducing packaging sizes is not going to halt the black market scourge.

 Also, why is it always portrayed in the media that opioids are addictive in & of themselves, which is simply not true?
 The 1st Article below perpetuates this myth when it states the [Australian] government “encouraged doctors to wean their patients off the drugs to reduce hospitalisations and deaths caused by the ADDICTIVE drugs.”